eonian-core/farm/docs/proxy-type-choice.md

 This type of proxy has a known "uninitialized implementation" vulnerability fixed by the OpenZepplin team and has best practices to avoid it.
 This proxy standard has the most efficient gas usage, as they basically redirect every call to the implementation contract directly.

-The UUPS proxy deployment process is simpler, which makes them possible to use in hardhat-deploy directly from OpenZeppelin, but implementation requires additional development of proxy rights management.
+The UUPS proxy deployment process is simpler, which makes them possible to use in hardhat-deploy directly from OpenZeppelin, but implementation does not have the same level of support from OpenZeppling and from hardhat-deploy, which requires additional development of proxy rights management and proper usage.

 ### Beacon Proxy